 The sandspit is a fragile ecosystem, exposed to both currents and storm surge from the ocean, as well as the tidal movement of the estuary.
 The estuary is also prone to toxic algal blooms.

 Dotterel Point Reserve is home to a wide range of species, and is a nesting habitat for many native shorebirds such as dotterels and oystercatchers.

-In 2012, after the Rena disaster, one of our members, Ros Hunt, who had a bach in Pukehina, asked if we could help putting up a fence around the dotterel nesting area at Dotterel point, Pukehina.
+In 2011, before the MV Rena disaster, Dotterel Point had only four pairs of dotterels, and very little breeding success.
+In 2012, after the disaster, one of our members, Ros Hunt, who had a bach in Pukehina, asked if we could help put up a fence around the dotterel nesting area at the end of the spit.
 We agreed and lent Ros some posts and tape as well as a few DOC signs.
-The first fence was pretty basic, but it did cut down some of the human and quad bike activity on the point, and allowed a little bit of vegetation to start growing.
-As a result in 2013, we decided to fund a proper fence using 125 mm posts and a 20mm polypropylene rope.
-BOP Regional Council came to the party with a grant from their Environmental Enhancement Fund, and Coast Care also gave us a hand.
+The first fence was pretty basic, but it did cut down some of the human and quad bike activity on the point, and allowed a little bit of vegetation to start growing, as well as proving more protection for the nesting birds.
+As a result in 2013, with support from Coast Care and a grant from the BOPRC Environmental Enhancement Fund, we decided to put up a more permanent fence.

 We carry out extensive weed control, and run an animal pest control programme, but there are surprisingly few of them there to remove.
-The one that is a bit of a problem is rabbit.
+The one that is a bit of a problem is rabbits.
 They tend to reappear about 8 months after we remove them, so it is likely to be an ongoing problem.

 We also monitor reptiles and invertebrates, and while this programme is in the early stages, we do know that we have a good population of shore skink there.